 10. Oliver Townend and Cooley SRS – GREAT BRITAIN

 Of the four horses he’d originally entered here, Oliver will bring forward two – four-star first-timer Cooley SRS and Burghley winner Ballaghmor Class.
-The other two – Cooley Master Class and MHS King Joules – will make their way to Kentucky.
-Because all four were included in the drawn order, Oliver has some decisions to make about which way around he’ll run the horses – they currently sit at 10 and 11, and 91 and 92.
+The other two – Cooley Master Class and MHS King Joules – made their way to Kentucky, where Cooley Master Class was the victor in this second leg of the Grand Slam.
+This week, Oliver has his sights set on leg three – and he’ll be a force to be reckoned with.

 Don’t let green mistakes at the Europeans put you off the idea of this classy horse — remember that despite clocking up 40 penalties, the pair still made the time on a course in which doing so was an impressive feat.
 Oliver was then able to use the horse’s pathfinder round as a way to unravel the questions asked on course, bringing the information back to his teammates, whose efforts then netted Team GB the gold.
 Aero won his first CCI3* at Ballindenisk in 2015 and came second in the CIC3* at the same event the following year.
 Two forgettable internationals followed, with eliminations across the country, but then, in his next six internationals, he never left the top ten.
 Only one of those was a CCI — Boekelo in 2016, where he came third — but it’s an interesting insight into how consistent he can be.
 A low-40s scorer, who’ll go clear if he’s had the right prep runs this spring and who nearly always makes the time at 3*, but if the pair can make it through the cross country without bottling, it’ll be the final phase that presents the real challenge.
 Aero has a recurrent case of four-faultitis.